arp242/cantuse/README.markdown

-cantuse is like caniuse.com, except that it lists the browsers in which a feature *won't* work prominently, instead of the reverse.
+cantuse is like caniuse.com, except that it lists the browsers in which a feature *won't* work, instead of listing in which it will.
+I find this a more useful way to look at the data.

 Right now this is just a basic commandline utility.
 A web version will be added *soon™*.